Eurovision Song Contest: Voting

-The results of the contest are determined by a positional voting system, with its most recent version implemented in 2023.
-Each country awards 1–8, 10, and 12 points to the ten favourite songs as voted for by its general public or assembled jury, with the most preferred song receiving 12 points.
-In the semi-finals, each country awards one set of points, based primarily on the votes cast by that country's viewing public via telephone, SMS, or the official Eurovision app, while in the final, each country awards two sets of points, with one set awarded by the viewers and another awarded by a jury panel comprising five music professionals from that country.
+The results of the contest are determined by a positional voting system, with its most recent version implemented in 2026.
+Each country awards two sets of 1–8, 10, and 12 points to the ten favourite songs as voted for by its general public and assembled jury, with the most preferred song receiving 12 points.
+The points from the viewing public are based on the votes cast via telephone, SMS, or the official Eurovision app, while the points from the jury are awarded by a panel comprising seven music professionals.
 A Rest of the World vote was introduced in 2023, allowing viewers in non-participating countries to vote via an online platform, with these votes aggregated and awarded as one set of points from an "extra country" for the overall public vote.
-This system is a modification of that used since 1975, when the "12 points" system was first introduced but with one set of points per country, and a similar system used since 2016 where two sets of points were awarded in both the semi-finals and final.
+This system is a modification of that used since 1975, when the "12 points" system was first introduced but with one set of points per country.
 National juries and the public in each country are not allowed to vote for their own country, a rule first introduced in 1957.